 Synchronization of the main and outsource teams is the biggest asset of the Extended team model.
 Given the fact of how important it is to keep everyone on the same page, synchronization is critical when it comes to long-term multi-part projects with constantly evolving requirements and shifting goals.

 Usually, this process may be time-consuming due to middleman communication or extended iteration periods.

-Extended team model enables more dynamic development process with increased scalability and effort cohesion.
+An extended team model enables a more dynamic development process with increased scalability and effort cohesion.

 Another benefit that comes from synchronization is a feeling of shared responsibility between main and outsources team members.

 READ ALSO: Dedicated Team Model

 Communication is probably the hardest thing to pull off in the outsourcing operation.
 We're all people and sometimes we misunderstand each other, especially when the information is transferred through several people in a chain.
 However, ETM streamlines the communication between the team members, sort of eliminating the middlemen (because team members can communicate directly with each other.)

 Clarity and transparency are also on a higher level in the Extended Team model because you, as the client or product owner, have more information about the project's development.

 Unlike self-contained Time & Materials black box, in ETM mainland and outsourced teams have unified repositories which enables centralized bug tracking, which, in turn, enables a more frequent iteration cycle.

 All this means there is much more trust in the extended team and much less second-guessing, which sometimes happens in outsourced projects.